Bin-Cao/PyWPEM/README.md

 * Amorphous phase quantification
 * AI-driven structural refinement

-The toolkit is designed for reproducible scientific workflows in materials characterization and AI for Science research.
+The toolkit is designed for reproducible scientific workflows in materials characterization and AI for Science research

 ---